CQC We and I Statements

 It is vital to allow time to support people in coming to terms with their situation and accept and acknowledge their feelings of loss, anger, fear and depression as normal in the circumstances.
 Adults need space and time to express their fears and feelings, make plans and say their goodbyes.

 Families also need to be supported throughout this period in order to discuss and resolve their concerns, as this is likely to make the experience of being bereaved less painful and reduce the likelihood of suffering severe depression.

 Adults who have learning difficulties or neurological problems may have a limited understanding of their illness, prognosis and what doctors and other staff need to tell them.
-In such circumstances, a best interests assessment should be completed and an independent advocate involved in their care (see Section 4, Consent).
-A presumption about a lack of capacity should never be made (see Independent Advocacy).
+In such circumstances, a best interests assessment should be completed and an independent advocate involved in their care (see Section 5, Consent).
+A presumption about a lack of capacity should never be made (see Independent Advocacy chapter).

 3.1 Do not resuscitate

 Everyone has the right to refuse CPR if they do not want to be resuscitated if they stop breathing or their heart stops beating.
 Where the decision has been made in advance it will be recorded on a specific form and placed in the patient’s records.
 It is known as a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision, or a DNACPR order.
 A DNACPR order is not permanent; it can be changed at any time.
 See Section 4, Do not resuscitate, Making Advance Decisions chapter for more information.

 3.2 Persons in a vegetative state